Regularizing Deep Neural Networks with Stochastic Estimators of Hessian Trace: Experiments

 \section{Experiments}

-We evaluate the proposed Hessian regularization method (abbreviated as SEHT) on both computer vision and natural language processing.
-Specifically we implement the SEHT on the task of image classification and language modeling respectively which are commonly used to measure the effectiveness of regularization.
+We evaluate the proposed Hessian regularization method (abbreviated as SEHT) on the tasks of image classification and language modeling respectively, which are commonly used to measure the effectiveness of regularization.

-For comparison across a variety of datasets, we adopt several strong regularization methods and data augmentation methods, e.g., Confidence Penalty~\citep{confidence}, Label Smoothing~\citep{label}, Cutout~\citep{cutout}, MixUp~\citep{mixup}.
-To implement past methods on our target backbone for fair comparison on each task, we've done a thorough hyperparameter search to extract the best performance of each regularization method.
+For comparison across a variety of datasets, we adopt several existing regularization methods and data augmentation methods, e.g., Confidence Penalty~\citep{confidence}, Label Smoothing~\citep{label}, Cutout~\citep{cutout}, MixUp~\citep{mixup}.
+To implement existing methods on our backbone model for fair comparison, we have done a thorough hyperparameter search to extract the best performance of each regularization method.